saylordotorg/course_polsc302/Unit06.md

+---
+layout: default
+title: "POLSC302: Contemporary Political Thought"
+course_description: "An introductory survey of major political theory from the 18th century to the present.
+Themes include governance, property ownership and redistribution, free enterprise, individual liberty, justice, and responsibility for the common welfare."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: Fascism and Authoritarianism** <span id="6"></span> *Fascism is most often associated with the post-World War I regimes of Germany, Italy, and Spain.
 Fascism is typified by a combination of